kalaitzi-gif/DSCI510FinalProject/README.md

 The requirements for this project are the following libraries (via terminal):

-**1.) pandas library (to load, filter, and save dataset)**
+**1.)
+Import pandas library (to load, filter, and save dataset)**
-- loaded library via rendering statement in terminal 'import pandas' (as pd)
+- Loaded library via rendering statement in terminal 'import pandas' (as pd)
-- used in 'get_data.py', 'clean_data.py', 'run_analysis.py', 'visualize_results.py.'
+- Utilized in 'get_data.py', 'clean_data.py', 'run_analysis.py', 'visualize_results.py.'

-**2.) import requests module to retrieve webpage**
+**2.)
+Import requests module to retrieve webpage**
-- loaded library via rendering statement in terminal 'import requests.'
+- Loaded library via rendering statement in terminal 'import requests.'
-- used in 'get_data.py.'
+- Utilized in 'get_data.py.'

-**3.) import JSON module to relay API responses and work with JSON-formatted files**
+**3.)
+Import JSON module to relay API responses and work with JSON-formatted files**
-- loaded  library via rendering statement in terminal 'import json'
+- Loaded  library via rendering statement in terminal 'import json'
-- used in 'get_data.py', 'clean_data.py.'
+- Utilized in 'get_data.py', 'clean_data.py.'

-**4.) import numpy library (for mathematical functions: linear algebra, random numbers)**
+**4.)
+Import numpy library (for mathematical functions: linear algebra, random numbers)**
-- loaded library via rendering statement in terminal 'import numpy' (as np)
+- Loaded library via rendering statement in terminal 'import numpy' (as np)
-- used in 'run_analysis.py',
+- Utilized in 'run_analysis.py',

 **5.)
 Import the matplotlib library for visualization of plotting**
-- loaded via rendering statement in terminal 'import matplotlib' (as plt)
+- Loaded via rendering statement in terminal 'import matplotlib' (as plt)
-- used in 'visualize_results.py.'
+- Utilized in 'visualize_results.py.'

 **How to Run the Code**